-Finally add in the lightly whisked egg and gently bring the dough together with a spatula.
-Don’t over work with the dough.
+Finally, add in the lightly whisked egg and gently bring the dough together with a spatula.
+Don’t overwork the dough.

 Divide the dough in half and gently make balls.
 Cover each ball with plastic film and flatten the doughs so they rest easily in the fridge for almost 20 minutes.

-Make your eggwash ready by mixing 1 egg yolk with 1 teaspoon of water.
+Prepare your egg wash by mixing 1 egg yolk with 1 teaspoon of water.
 Glaze the cookies with egg wash to give them their rich shine.
 Sprinkle nigella seeds and sesame seeds over the dough.
-Bake at bake at 350°F(177C°) for 10-11 minutes until they have their rich shine and look firm.
+Bake at 350°F(177C°) for 10-11 minutes until they have their rich shine and look firm.